 I disagree.
 No doubt, with SNS there are the immediate and obvious benefits of brand and user-base.
 But they don’t support Mai Tian’s strong claim.
 Let’s deal with them in turn:

 - The brand.
 Of course a properly chosen SNS can provide a strong brand for my self-publishing efforts.
 But again the argument against closed systems applies.
 Traditional brands are simply too rigid measured against the possibilities of the Internet and its open culture.
 The technological and cultural benefit of the new social Internet applications lies exactly in their flexibility.
 For one publishing project I might affiliate with one brand profile, for a second project with a different one.
 Even for one project I might want to change brands within the course of time.
 So if I’m publishing within an SNS system, the benefit of a brand affiliation might be outweighed by the disadvantage of a Lock-In situation.
-The solution to this problem are virtual brands.
-Like traditional brands, virtual brands provide the consumer with orientation in a chaotic market.
-But unlike traditional brands they are not exclusive and contractual.
-Virtual brands function more like labels or certificates providing a quality control.
-Like the portable social graph, virtual brands are a feature yet to be fully implemented.
-But the inner dynamics of the Internet market will see to it that this will happen, sooner or later.

 All this, of course, is only to say that it is not SNS that are going to be the “terminator” of blogs.
 But is there any argument that blogs are here to stay?
 Maybe they are obliterated for completely different reasons?